 Yes, it is.
 Some certain breeds of dogs have abnormally small or, worse, non-existent lacrimal glands, which is the primary contributor to the tear film’s aqueous layer.

 The following are common dog breeds that are prone to developing dry eye through genetics:

 Is dry eye in dogs contagious?

-Dry eyes lead to conjunctivitis in dogs or the ‘pink eye.’
-There are three types of conjunctivitis:
+Dry eye itself is not infectious.
+However, it can lead to conjunctivitis in dogs or the ‘pink eye.’
+There are 3 types of conjunctivitis:

 - Allergic conjunctivitis (not contagious)

 - Bacterial conjunctivitis (very contagious)

 Symptoms of dry eye in dogs

 One can figure out the early signs of dry eye in dogs by observing the colour of mucous production on their eyes.
 Normal mucous production is characterised by a white-hued secretion of mucus.